jenast/NBBM_data_export/NBBM_GBIF_to_BMS_export.md

 program
 ================
 Jens Åström
-22 June, 2020
+08 July, 2021

-**With data formatting for the European Butterfly Monitoring Scheme**
+**With data formatting for the European Butterfly Monitoring Scheme** **Verified to work with the 2021 published version of the data (exporting data from 2009 - 2020 to BMS format)**

 ``` r
 #We also load tidyverse, which doesn't format well in markdown.
 Not shown.